 End-to-End IoT Platform

 This is a full-stack platform that consolidates and performs all services across the IoT value chain.
-Ideally, the end-to-end IoT platform is suitable for a variety of use cases and transcends industry borders.
+Ideally, the end-to-end IoT platform is suitable for a variety of Applications and transcends industry borders.
 It should be robust enough to accommodate large-scale industrial IoT solutions.
 But it should also remain flexible and open to allow for third-party integrations and anticipate future developments.

 So we see that the IoT platform landscape is complex and multifarious.
 While we speak of various types of IoT platforms, the boundaries between these are not necessarily clear-cut.
 You can have an end-to-end platform that is also a development suite or a connectivity platform that includes basic device management capabilities.
-The possibilities are varied, and the one thing to guide you within this jungle is the necessities posed by your specific use case.
+The possibilities are varied, and the one thing to guide you within this jungle is the necessities posed by your specific Applications.